 Sigmund Freud once lamented that despite all his years studying the human psyche, there was one “great question” he’d never been able to answer.
 It was, “What does a woman want?”

 His problem, of course, was that it was the wrong question.
-To ask what a woman wants implies that all women are alike and want the same things.
-But real women are individuals, each with her own interests and desires – just like men.
+To ask what a woman wants implies all women are alike and want the same things.
+But real women are individuals, each with her own interests and desires.

 The right question is, “What does this woman want?”
-Or more specifically to the holiday season, “What kind of gift would this particular woman [your girlfriend] be happiest to unwrap?”
+Or more specifically to the holiday season, “What kind of gift would this particular woman be happiest to unwrap?”

 Pro tip: Before you start shopping, make sure you add the free Capital One Shopping browser extension.
 When you’re shopping on Amazon they will alert you if there’s a better price elsewhere.
 Capital One Shopping will also automatically add available coupon codes to your order.

 Capital One Shopping compensates us when you get the browser extension using the links provided.

 Gifts Under $20

 If you think you can’t delight your girlfriend with a holiday gift that costs less than $20, think again.
 In GQ and M&F surveys of women about their favorite gifts, one observation came up again and again: What made a gift special wasn’t the cost but the thought that went into it.
 Typical statements included, “I think it’s nice when [someone gets me] something I really need — even if it’s small” and “I want something that shows he thought about the gift instead of going out and buying the first piece of shiny jewelry he could find.”